isomerpages/mlaw-marketingshopfront/_about-singapore/3-setting-up-your-business-in-singapore.md

 An RO can be registered in Singapore as a temporary arrangement for conducting market research and feasibility studies.
 The key benefit of an RO: it allows a foreign entity to assess Singapore’s business environment before setting up permanently.
 As an RO cannot generate income or solicit business, it will not have to pay taxes.
 An RO that decides to continue its presence in Singapore should register as a legal business with ACRA and, if necessary, obtain the relevant licence to perform any regulated activity.
 To open an RO in the manufacturing, international trade, wholesale, trade and trade-related business sectors, approach Enterprise Singapore (ESG).
 To register an RO in the legal sector, visit the [Legal Services Regulatory Authority (LSRA)](https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/), a department under the Ministry of Law.
 A bank or insurance company should approach the [Monetary Authority of Singapore (MAS)](https://www.mas.gov.sg/regulation/Banking/set-up-bank-representative-office) to discuss their plans for an RO.

-Click to find additional information and related government agencies (link to pdf)
+Click [here](files/edb-guide-to-setting-up-business-in-singapore-2019.pdf) for more information and to learn more about the government agencies involved.

 ### Employment